jetstream-cloud/js2docs/docs/alloc/renew-extend.md

 * Fill in the fields for the Request Information, the optional Opportunity Questions, and following sections.
 * At the very bottom, you'll select the ACCESS credits needed and then submit.
 * Once the initial renewal has been approved, you'll need to spend your ACCESS credits - please refer to the [Use credits overview page](https://allocations.access-ci.org/use-credits-overview){target=_blank} for more information.
-* To transfer credits from your renewal to a specific resource, you'll go to [My Allocations](https://allocations.access-ci.org/requests) page and select "Exchange" from the dropdown in the first column for your allocation.
+* To exchange credits from your renewal request to a specific resource, you'll go to [My Allocations](https://allocations.access-ci.org/requests) page and select "Exchange" from the dropdown in the first column for your allocation.

 !!! note "Request approval process"

-    **There are two requests with ACCESS -- renewals and credit transfers.
+    **There are two requests with ACCESS -- renewals and credit exchanges.
 Requests are typically reviewed within 1 to 2 business days.
 You'll receive notification from ACCESS Allocations on the status of your request once it has been reviewed by all service providers on the transfer.
-It may take up to four hours for your allocation to become active after the TRANSFER has been approved.**
+It may take up to four hours for your allocation to become active after the EXCHANGE has been approved.**